ceph/ceph/README.md

 CMake
 -----

-Any commands or paths related to CMake are from the "build" directory.
-This directory, known as ${CMAKE_BINARY_DIR} to cmake, was created in the section above titled "Building Ceph".

-To run build and run all tests, run `make check`. `make check` builds all the unit tests, all the dependencies for other tests, and executes them with ctest command.
+To run build and run all tests, use ctest:

 	cd build
-	cmake [options] ..
-	make check
+	ctest -j$(nproc)

 To run an individual test manually, run the ctest command with -R (regex matching):

         ctest -R [test name]

 To run an individual test manually and see all the tests output, run the ctest command with the -V (verbose) flag:

         ctest -V -R [test name]